COLLECTIVE NOUNS

 headache, stain or tumble of walnuts

-drift or littering of waterlilies (or other floating plants)
+drift, littering or raft of waterlilies (or other floating plants)

 overwhelm or wicket of weeds